FIN-021: Internal ControlDate: 07/14/2009 Status: Final

 - Protecting assets, including data, equipment, supplies, inventory, and cash from unauthorized access or theft.

-The University Comptroller is responsible for the promulgation of policies and procedures directed toward the establishment of good internal control.
+The Assistant Vice President for Financial Operations is responsible for the promulgation of policies and procedures directed toward the establishment of good internal control.

 The University's internal auditors, in their periodic reviews of departments and activities, will review the system of internal control and make recommendations for improvements.